jhpyle/docassemble/_docs/objects.md

 {% endhighlight %}

-Alternatively, if you do not want to include all of the questions and code blocks of the [`basic-questions.yml`] file in your interview, you can do:
+Alternatively, if you do not want to include all of the questions and code blocks of the [`basic-questions.yml`] file in your DALang file, you can do:

 {% highlight yaml %}